brevzin/brevzin.github.io/_posts/2019-08-01-enums-default.md

 pointed out to me that both gcc _and_ clang already have exactly the warning I was looking for: `-Wswitch-enum`.
 Thank you, Rob!
 From [gcc's docs](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html#index-Wswitch-enum):

-> Warn whenever a switch statement has an index of enumerated type and lacks a `case`{:.language-cpp} for one or more of the named codes of that enumeration. `case`{:.language-cpp} labels outside the enumeration range also provoke warnings when this option is used.
+> Warn whenever a `switch`{:.language-cpp} statement has an index of enumerated type and lacks a `case`{:.language-cpp} for one or more of the named codes of that enumeration. `case`{:.language-cpp} labels outside the enumeration range also provoke warnings when this option is used.
 The only difference between `-Wswitch` and this option is that this option gives a warning about an omitted enumeration code even if there is a `default`{:.language-cpp} label.

 ```cpp